helperhive/helperHive/README.md

 **Here are some ideas to get you started:**

-- 🙋‍♀️ A short introduction - HelperHive connects you with trusted service professionals for all your home maintenance needs, making life easier and your home always in top shape
+- 🙋‍♀️ A short introduction - HelperHive connects you with trusted service professionals for all your home maintenance needs, making life easier.